margo/specification/system-design/specification/applications/application-registry.md

 ### Publishing Workflow

-To publish a Compose Archive to an OCI-compliant Component Registry, use `oras push` ([ORAS — OCI Registry as Storage](https://oras.land/)).
-This is the RECOMMENDED publishing tool for Margo Compose Archives.
+To publish a Compose Archive to an OCI-compliant Component Registry, implementations MAY use any OCI-compliant push tool.
+The example below uses `oras push` ([ORAS — OCI Registry as Storage](https://oras.land/)), which is a RECOMMENDED tool for Margo Compose Archives.

 > **Warning**: `docker compose publish` (Docker Compose 2.34.0+) MUST NOT be used to publish Margo Compose components.
 It produces a structurally incompatible OCI artifact: `artifactType: application/vnd.docker.compose.project`, multiple layers (one per file), and SHA256-hashed file paths.
 This format cannot be consumed by a Margo-compliant WFM or device implementation.